JamesMcKee/sentiment-and-resolution/README.md

 Scripts for implementing a generative AI analysis on transcripts of calls to customer support.

+Tested on python 3.10.16

 Install requirements with: \
 pip install -r requirements.txt

+* There are a lot of requirements because it was painful getting transformers to work, ended up just pip freezing the environment that worked.
+If you can find the exact incantation needed to minimally install a working transformers, please let me know!

 # model testing
 files for this are in the test/ directory \